kanaka/raft.js/research_class/paper.md

 The implementation of the Raft algorithm is implemented in the RaftServerBase class (in base.js).
-The base class does not directly implement stateful functions such as RPC communcation, durable storage, scheduling/timeouts, or state machine command/management.
+The base class does not directly implement stateful functions such as RPC communication, durable storage, scheduling/timeouts, or state machine command/management.
 In order to create a working implementation these functions must be provided either as configuration parameters when the class is instantiated or by sub-classing the class.

-The modular design of the Raft.js implemenation allows it to be easily used in several different contexts.
+The modular design of the Raft.js implementation allows it to be easily used in several different contexts.
 For example, the RaftServerLocal class (local.js) implements RPC calls using plain JavaScript function calls between different instances of the class (nodes) in the same